kstange/MasqueBlizzInv/README.md

 Most interface frames in Classic are built using a single background image, rather than multiple layers, so the options to hide background and slot artwork are not feasible.
 Adding this feature would require drawing replacement artwork and including it with the addon, so it is not planned.

-I've done limited testing with Classic Era and Pandaria Classic because I don't play them, but I believe everything should work.
+I've done limited testing with Classic and Classic Era because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

 ## Compatibility